vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH.md

 Prāna is of two kinds, one general (sāmānya) and the other specific (viśeṣa).
 In the former, difference of any sort is totally absent, while in the latter, because of distinct activities, the same pråṇa shows itself in five forms, known as prāṇa, apāna, samāna, udāna, and vyāna.
 It is quite evident that these five have their base in the general prāṇa.

 Because of the vibrating movement of prāṇa, inarticulate sound, known as the "unstruck” sound (anāhatanāda), becomes : manifest.
 It sounds continuously, without any break, in the heart of every living being.
-This nāda is associated with two bijas, namely srstibīja (sa) and samhārabija (ha).
+This nāda is associated with two bījas, namely srstibīja (sa) and samhārabīja (ha).

 The activity of prāṇa functions without any conscious effort on the part of the living being.
 Usually prāṇa moves along the chan nels of ida and pingala.
 The middle path remains blocked for the ordinary human being.
 When, by the grace of the spiritual teacher, the middle path opens up, then the aspirant's journey toward the supreme begins.